goodloop/autoware_auto_mirror/docs/development/fork-and-pull.md

    Before you can create a merge request, it must be pushed to the copy of *your fork* on the GitLab server.

 1. Do your work in your local copy, in the new branch.
+   Be sure to pay attention to [the contribution guide](https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/cpp-development-process.html) for how to write your code, etc.

-1. Commit your changes to the branch in your local copy.
+1. [Commit your changes](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) to the branch in your local copy.

-1. Now that you have changes in your local copy, it is time to get them to the server, from where you can create a fork.
+1. Now that you have changes in your local copy, it is time to get them to the server, from where you can create a merge request.
    From this point is where you need to be careful about where you run commands to ensure you do not accidentally pollute your history.
    If your history is not clean and up-to-date, your merge request will not be able to be merged.

-   Begin by setting the upstream repository location in your local repository's settings.
+   Begin by adding the upstream repository location to your local repository's settings as a remote repository.
    *You only need to do this the first time.*

    ```shell